 Musical Toronto was launched on November 2011 and has become Canada’s leading classical music web-magazine.
 We are here to report on the things that make Toronto one of the most vibrant classical music communities going.
 Musical Toronto does this with an emphasis on exploring the city’s audacious spirit and fostering a sense of connectedness within and between our communities.
 We look forward to introducing our readers to the people who create and present classical music on a daily basis.

 Advertising, partnerships, and memberships are always welcome at Musical Toronto but are strictly curated.
 We do our best to promote local, independent, community-minded businesses and love to welcome newcomers to the community.
 If you would like to learn more about the benefits of working with Musical Toronto, please contact our publisher, Michael Vincent [editor [AT] musicaltoronto.org].

-Musical Toronto has been featured in Washington Post, New York Times, The New Yorker, Forbes Magazine, CBC, Maclean’s Magazine, BBC, the Globe & Mail, and in The Toronto Star.
+Musical Toronto has been featured in Washington Post, New York Times, The New Yorker, Forbes Magazine, CBC, Maclean’s Magazine, BBC, and the Globe & Mail.
 In 2014, Musical Toronto was honoured to win first place in the Canadian Weblog Awards.
-Musical Toronto reaches an average readership of 55,000 each calendar month.
+Musical Toronto reaches an average readership of 52,000 each calendar month.

 EDITOR-IN-CHIEF | PUBLISHER

 Michael Vincent was born at the edge of the world in Victoria, BC.
 Through a quest for creative understanding, he studied music, art, and critical theory, earning a doctorate.
 He drifted east to Montreal and worked as an editor for music magazines and cut his teeth with Norman Lebrecht.
 On January 21, 2014, he went to lunch and left as the publisher of Musical Toronto.
 Later that year he found himself as a freelance classical music critic for the Toronto Star, the former employer of his favourite author Ernest Hemingway.
 Michael holds a Doctorate in Music from the University of Toronto.